-Class Hours: 1 to 3 as arranged Prerequisites: A previous course in speech Allows an independent project (approved by instructor and dean) to expand knowledge of speech through research, lab work or field trips.
-Includes one-onone work with instructor.
+Prerequisites: A previous course in speech Class Hours: 1 to 3 as arranged

+Allows an independent project (approved by instructor and dean) to expand knowledge of speech through research, lab work or field trips.
+Includes oneon-one work with instructor.
 May be taken for a maximum of six (6) units.
 Applies to Associate Degree.
 Transfer credit: CSU; for UC, determined after admission.

-SPCH M25 -- 3 Units Introduction to Rhetorical Criticism
+SPCH M25 -- 3 Units Introduction to Rhetorical Criticism Prerequisites: ENGL M01A

-Prerequisites: ENGL M01A Studies the principles of reasoning and rhetoric and their application to the analysis and evaluation of public discourse.
+Studies the principles of reasoning and rhetoric and their application to the analysis and evaluation of public discourse.
 Examines both the technique and the substance of discourse by exploring rhetorical strategies, quality of argument, quality of support for claims, use of language, fallacies, as well as the demands placed on the speaker by the audience.
 Also emphasizes the integration of critical thinking principles with techniques of effective written and spoken discourse.
 Applies to Associate Degree.
 Transfer credit: CSU; UC.
 IGETC AREA 1B